duckud/IncidentallyInLove/doc/README.md

 #### Story

 Ciel used to get bullied for being too feminine and weird.
 His classmates would discreetly hit him and lock him up in small spaces and throw things at him.
 One time one of his bullies injured his forhead which caused a scar that is visible even now but that was the last straw for Ciel and he fought back for the first time.
 Nowadays he has severe anger issues that are caused by his past trauma.
+He tends to be very impuslive which causes a lot of issues in his everyday life.
+You get in his route by getting likability points from him while he teaches you self-defence and shows you around the headquarters.
+You can also receive likability points during chatrooms.

 #### Route & Endings